sharife/goldenthread-v2/site/content/tickets/_index.md

         subtitle: by Hend Ayoub, directed by Carey Perloff
         pre: ""
         text: >-
+          In Israel, she’s a Palestinian.
+In the Arab world, she's an Israeli.
+          In America, she's an Other.
+Home?
+If only she can find it.
 An autobiographical solo show about a young woman's journey to retrieve and imagine a new sense of home.
 Through a panoply of vivid characters—from a five-year-old who just wants to join the neighborhood's Purim party to a casting director in Egypt who can't forget where she comes from, to her dying mother who longs for her to